allenta/zabbix-template-for-redis/README.rst

 4. Import the required templates (``template-app-redis-server.xml`` and / or ``template-app-redis-sentinel.xml`` files).

 5. Add an existing / new host to the ``Redis servers`` group and link it to the right template (``Template App Redis Server`` for Redis Server and ``Template App Redis Sentinel`` for Redis Sentinel).
 Beware depending on the used template you must set a value for the ``{$REDIS_SERVER_LOCATIONS}`` or ``{$REDIS_SENTINEL_LOCATIONS}`` macro (comma-delimited list of Redis instances; ``port``, ``host:port`` and ``unix:///path/to/socket`` formats are allowed).

+6. Enable and adjust triggers and trigger prototypes (initially all of them are disabled) according with your preferences.